 On the big screen it is a captivating film.
 The music has a sweep and grandeur and the images are powerful.
 It is one of the only films where the paintings do not seem like dated special effects but masterworks deserving a place in the Met.
 The acting is uneven, but the film had to be carried by Clark Gable and Vivien Leigh and neither disappoints.

-Watching the film, I was deeply moved by the first have.
+Watching the film, I was deeply moved by the first half.
 Scarlett calls out for her mother while Atlanta is shelled.
 Eventually, she sees her dead mother.
 More than that, there are qualities to Gone with the Wind that few Civil War movies capture.
 For one, it has the odd structure of showing life before, during, and after the war.
 Only The Deer Hunter comes to mind as using the same formula, and both films do not quite feel like war movies even if they are.
 Gone with the Wind is compartmentalized into four parts: eve of war, war itself, reconstruction, and a failed marriage.
 I like parts of each, but the reconstruction section is the weakest.
 The war section is the most powerful and unusual in that it deals with civilians and not soldiers.

 In Gone with the Wind, war is hell.
 It is a very unheroic film, in that way a product of its time, an era artistically dominated by the popularity of the novel and film All Quiet on the Western Front.
 By contrast, Glory and Gettysburg both generally adhere to a heroic conception of combat.
 The tragedy in each is that of defeat: Battery Wagner does not fall and George Pickett’s division does not break the line.
 I believe these are the parts that make each film among the best.
 By the same token, Lincoln is a heroic film, although it is expressly political.
 It too ends with a kind of defeat, as Lincoln fails to implore the South to give up in 1865.
 He asks “Shall we stop this bleeding?” only for the film to cut to Richmond burning and Lincoln riding among the dead, images that invoke Scarlett’s flight from Atlanta.

 There is a mood of demise in Gone with the Wind that connects it more closely with one of the least talked about Civil War movies, but I believe among the best: Pharaoh’s Army.
 That is a story of moral ambiguity and bitterness, and in that sense the two are kin.
 Pharaoh’s Army though is about poor people and is a darker movie.
 Gone with the Wind is more about a civilization transformed, while Scarlett is transformed from a selfish flirt to a hard-nosed entrepreneur.
 Where Gone with the Wind always impressed me was in having a hero who is flawed, even despicable.
-Scarlett is not really that emblematic of the midnight and magnolias view of Dixie.
+Scarlett is not really that emblematic of the moonlight and magnolias view of Dixie.
 Indeed, there are precious few magnolias and the only time we see moonlight is to show that Tara still stands, but in a desolated land.